Oxolo/oxapi-python/README.md

 - You need a reliable and scalable API to build your application on
 - You need the latest models at your fingertips
 - You don't need thousands of models, only a few really good ones
-- You need results blazingly fast
+- You need results blazingly fast 🚀
-- You don't want to bother creating and maintaining GPU instances
+- You don't want to bother creating and maintaining GPU clusters
-- You don't care about the backend technology
 - You want someone else to take care of all the dirtywork
 - You have one or more of the following usecases:
     - Natural Language Understanding